wds4/DCoSL/articles/whyWeNostr/whyWeNostr.md

 - control over flow of value
 - control over flow of information

+Each one of the above can be leveraged to attain the others.
 Bitcoin addresses flow of value.
 We are still working on flow of information!

 ## What exactly are we trying to achieve?